dimaskq/recipe-finder-app/README.md

 - **Recipe Details Page**: *Caption*: The recipe details page showing the title and ingredients.

-*Note*: Replace the placeholder paths (`screenshots/*.png`) with actual screenshot files in your repository's `screenshots/` folder.

-## Screencast

-A screencast demonstrating the application's functionality is available at: Link to Screencast*Note*: Replace the placeholder link with a URL to your screencast (e.g., hosted on YouTube, Vimeo, or another platform).

 ## Development Notes

 - **API Caching**: API responses are cached for 1 minute using Next.js's `next.revalidate` option to reduce API calls and improve performance.